G-Chist/G-Chist/README.md

 **I’m currently studying Computer Science & Robotics Engineering at [WPI](https://www.wpi.edu/) (Class of 2027)**

-**Interested in engineering, machine learning, optimization problems, and procedural generation**
+**Interested in engineering, machine learning, optimization problems, and procedural generation; I mostly use Python :)**

 **Planning to pursue a Master’s Degree in Robotics Engineering**